TriKro/rsb-content/part2-the_index/tags--other-frameworks.md

 * Focus groups

-**This won’t differentiate between Generative Research and Evaluative Experiments, so you’ll still need to take that extra step.**
+_This won’t differentiate between generative research and evaluative experiments, so you’ll still need to take that extra step._